 Every two minutes, a woman dies from cervical cancer, despite the availability of effective tools and knowledge to eliminate the disease.
 Cervical cancer is the fourth most common cancer in women globally, disproportionately affecting women and their families in low- and middle-income countries.
-Governments must fulfil commitments to eliminate cervical cancer as a public health problem by achieving the WHO 2030 targets: vaccinating 90% of girls with the HPV vaccine by age 15, screening 70% of women with a high-quality test by ages 35 and 45, and ensuring 90% of women with cervical disease receive treatment.
-Other women-specific NCDs include breast cancer, ovarian cancer, endometrial cancer, and menopause-related conditions.
+In recognition of this burden, our analysis found that 57% of English-language national NCD action plans have included a specific focus to address women-specific cancers.
+Governments must prioritise implementing their national plans and fulfil commitments to eliminate cervical cancer as a public health problem by achieving the WHO 2030 targets: vaccinating 90% of girls with the HPV vaccine by age 15, screening 70% of women with a high-quality test by ages 35 and 45, and ensuring 90% of women with cervical disease receive treatment.
+Other womenspecific NCDs include breast cancer, ovarian cancer, endometrial cancer, and menopause-related conditions.
 These, alongside other common NCDs that disproportionately affect or present different in women (cardiovascular disease, diabetes and chronic respiratory diseases) often go underdiagnosed or untreated due to gender disparities in access to services along the continuum of care.